marcduiker/marcduiker.github.io/_posts/2017-01-03-hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.md

 ### Bamboo

-The build plans are Bamboo are quite straightforward.
+The build plans in are Bamboo are quite straightforward.
 A plan consists of one stage having one job which has the following three tasks:

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2017/01/03/bamboo-tasks.png" alt="Bamboo tasks">